Kordula Schulz-Asche

-Kordula Schulz-Asche (born 31 December 1956) is a German politician of Alliance 90/The Greens who has been serving as a member of the Bundestag from the state of Hesse since 2013.
+Kordula Schulz-Asche (born 31 December 1956) is a German politician of Alliance 90/The Greens who served as a member of the Bundestag from the state of Hesse from 2013 to 2025.

 Early life and career

 Schulz-Asche was born in Berlin.
 After graduating from the Lily-Braun-Oberschule in Spandau and training as a nurse with the German Red Cross (DRK), she studied communication sciences, history and political science at the Free University of Berlin.